Quasi-equilibrium in glassy dynamics: a liquid theory approach: Abstract

 \section{Abstract}

-We introduce a quasi-equilibrium formalism in the theory of liquids in order to obtain a set of coarse grained long time dynamical equations for the two point density correlation functions.
-Our scheme allows to use typical approximations devised for equilibrium to study long time glassy dynamics.
-We study the Hypernetted Chain (HNC) approximation and a recent closure scheme by Szamel.
-In both cases we get dynamical equations that have the structure of the Mode-Coupling (MCT) equations in the long time region.
+We introduce a quasi-equilibrium formalism in the theory of liquids in order to obtain a set of coarse grained dynamical equations for the description of long time glassy relaxation.
+Our scheme allows to use typical approximations devised for equilibrium to study glassy dynamics.
+After introducing dynamical Ornstein-Zernike relations, we focus on the Hypernetted Chain (HNC) approximation and a recent closure scheme developed by Szamel.
+In both cases we get dynamical equations that have the structure of the Mode-Coupling Theory (MCT) equations in the long time region.
 The HNC approach, that was so far used to get equilibrium quantities is thus generalized to a fully consistent scheme where long-time dynamic quantities can also be computed.
 In the context of this approximation we get an asymptotic description of both equilibrium glassy dynamics at high temperature and of aging dynamics at low temperature.
-The Szamel approximation on the other hand is shown to lead to the exact Mode Coupling equation of G\"otze for equilibrium dynamics.
+The Szamel approximation on the other hand is shown to lead to the canonical MCT equations obtained by G\"otze for equilibrium dynamics.
 We clarify the way phase space is sampled according to MCT during dynamical relaxation.

+The relation between dynamical slowing down and equilibrium free-energy landscape is a longly debated issue in the theory of glassy relaxation of low temperature liquids \cite{BB11, BBBCS11}.
+Free energy landscape \cite{Go69, SW82, BB09} and pure dynamical approaches \cite{RS03, BBBCS11} provide alternative pictures of the glass transition \cite{BG13}.
+At the theoretical level, the standard techniques and approximations involved in the study of equilibrium and dynamics of realistic liquid models are considerably different. { Here we overcome this difficulty relating the dynamical properties of interest with the ones of an appropriate auxiliary system with Boltzmann-Gibbs distribution.}